PhonePe/query-dsl/README.md

 # Query DSL

-A flexible and extensible query domain-specific language (DSL) for building complex filter expressions in Java applications.
+A light and extensible Query domain-specific language (DSL) for representing filter expressions in Java applications.

 ## Overview

-Query DSL provides a powerful way to build and represent filter expressions for querying data.
+Query DSL provides a simple way to build and represent filter expressions for querying application data.
 It supports a wide range of filter types, from simple equality checks to complex logical combinations, making it suitable for various use cases such as database queries, search functionality, and data filtering.

 ## Motivation